rudradesai200/Basic/README.md

-# BASIC : An advanced autmated environment setup for Django.
+# BASIC : An advanced automated environment setup for the Django-Python Frameword.
 An advanced package for the complete setup of the Django-Python framework.
 Installation of most of the features is covered like template tags, Django-admin custom commands, include and templating in Django.
 Just install this package, use the setup script for setup and then use it to have a preconfigured advanced Django project with only one command.

 Also, add as many apps you want, with no additional configuration to be done.
 Everything like adding URLs, including that app to INCLUDED_APPS, setting up the basic index page, and many more, is done automatically.
 Please look at the examples below to start.